carlaIMartin/carTester-thesis/README.md

-# CarDoctor - Thesis by Martin Carla Iulia
+# CarDoctor - Diploma Thesis by Martin Carla Iulia
 ## _*PROPERTY OF THE TECHNICAL UNIVERSITY OF CLUJ-NAPOCA*_